Syllabus

 Total 105

-At different points during the semester, there will be 3 formative assignments that will help you assimilate the information you learn in class and through quizzes, and apply them in new contexts.
+At different points during the semester, there will be 3 formative assignments that will help you assimilate the information you learn in class, and apply them in new contexts.
 These assignments will require you to adapt or write simple code to build parts of an experiment, test different aspects of design, or describe, manipulate, or infer statistics from data.

-Overall, these formative assignments contribute 30 points towards your final grade, with each assignment being worth 10 points each.
+Overall, these formative assignments contribute 40 points towards your final grade.

 In this course, you will design a follow-up experiment based on a cognitive research study in a group, collect and analyze data from this follow-up study, and present your findings in a poster session and via a short report.
 Given that this will be a group project, you will be working with other classmates on several parts of the scientific process.